parmort/collegeinfo/README.md

 This is a free-to-use software bundle distributed under the MIT License.
 Users have full rights to use this without permission.

-Copr. ⓒ 2017 S. Numerius.
+Copr. &copy; 2017 S. Numerius.
 No Rights Reserved.